ClickHouse/examples/observability/logs/kubernetes/otel_to_vector/README.md

 Collect logs and store in ClickHouse using the Open Telemetry Collector as an agent and Vector as an aggregator.

-Installs Vector as a deployment (for an aggregator) and an Open Telemetry collector as a deamonset to collect logs from each node.
+Installs Vector as a StatefulSet (for an aggregator) and an Open Telemetry collector as a deamonset to collect logs from each node.

 ## Install helm charts